lingxuan925/iF---login-and-join-the-fun/README.md

 https://github.com/akshay2211/PixImagePicker

-We used google Api client and firebase to support some functions in our app.
+We used google Api client and Firebase to support some functions in our app.

 ## Features
 - Google login logout